iam-peekay/personal-website/content/posts/2019-05-13-how-does-cosmos-work-anyway.md

 This means developers have the freedom to determine how permissioned or permissionless they want their consensus layer to be.
 They can choose whether they want a public set of validators who are elected based on the token quantity they have at stake or a private set of validators who are pre-authorized to be validators.
 This freedom to customize the rules that determine a validator set means blockchains have more **sovereignty over their chain.**

 **Of course, there is a tradeoff for this advantage: Each blockchain application in the Cosmos network has to bootstrap their own validators, community, and economy.
-And unlike Ethereum, they can't simply piggyback off the global set of validators, community, and economy.**
+And unlike Ethereum, they can't simply piggyback off the global set of validators, a powerful community and an existing economy.  **

 <figure>